arothweiler/my-first-portfolio-and-vue/README.md

 # my-first-portfolio-and-vue

-My old portfolio was changed and remade with Vue js, I really enjoyed the project.
+My old portfolio was changed and remade with Vue js.
+I really enjoyed the project.

 I've used:
 <ul>